5 tips to help lower BMI

 Plan how you can fit an activity you enjoy into your routine regularly - this could be walking the dog, taking a pilates class or going for a swim.
 Active hobbies such as gardening or DIY can also be great exercise.
 Why not sign up to something new?
 If there’s a fitness class or team sport you’ve considered trying, now’s the time!

-5. Set and achieve goals
+5. Set and reach your goals

 Research proves that setting goals and going in pursuit of them is linked to increased happiness.

-Make sure to mark your achievements!
+Make sure to mark your successes!
 Each time you make a small lifestyle change aimed at reaching your goal of lowering your BMI, reward yourself with a little treat - it could be anything from a new item of clothing to seeing a new movie at the cinema, or even a relaxing bubble bath.